tribalchiefjj/MyVCS/README.md

 # MyVCS
 # MyVCS - A Custom Version Control System

-Welcome to MyVCS 😃 – a simple, version control system built from scratch!
-Think of it as your very own Git, but built the nerdy way. this vcs just did it for fun, to practice file I/O java, about commit hashes, and idk just have some fun with coding 😂.
+ 😃 –  this is just a simple, version control system built from scratch!
+Think of it as your very own Git, but built the nerdy way. this vcs just did it for fun, to practice file I/O java(NGL i really do like java alot fr fr , its it hehe), about commit hashes, and idk just have some fun with coding 😂.

 ## Why Build Your Own VCS?